 OPIC and Other Investment Insurance Programs

-OPIC programs were available for the new states of eastern Germany for several years during the early 1990s following reunification, but were later suspended due to economic and political progress which caused it to 'graduate out'.
+OPIC programs were available for the new states of eastern Germany for several years during the early 1990s following reunification, but were later suspended due to economic and political progress which caused the region to “graduate” from OPIC coverage.

 Foreign Direct Investment and Foreign Portfolio Investment Statistics

 Table 2: Key Macroeconomic Data, U.S. FDI in Host Country/Economy

 USG or International Source of Data: BEA; IMF; Eurostat; UNCTAD, Other

 Host Country Gross Domestic Product (GDP) ($M USD)

 Foreign Direct Investment